anupmak/React_project/README.md

 React projects : trying my hands on React JS

-- To install React js and create ne wprojects for your self
+- To install React js and create new projects for your self

       npm install -g create-react-app
       create-react-app hello-world